 When to Visit Santorini

-The best times to visit Santorini is between April and early June or early September to November.
+The best times to visit Santorini are between April and early June or early September to November.
 Not only will it be considerably cheaper during these months, but it will be a much more pleasant experience.
 The island will be less bombarded with tourists, traffic will be less congested, and locals may be in a better mood.

 If we could recommend the ideal time to visit, we’d suggest early June or mid to late September to find the best deal on Santorini hotels.
 During these months, the weather is still warm and most tourists are back to work or school.